jackhenry/elastic-sonar-search/README.md

 * 2. `@elastic-sonar-search/web`
   * A demo Vue application that allows global search of Sonar entities.
 Uses the `@trpc/client` package to make calls to the API.
   * **Note**: It is currently only possible to run the demo web application if you have API access to a Sonar instance.
+* 3. `@elastic-sonar-search/tests`
+  * Package containing types which are possibly useful when interacting with the API service.
+Specifically, the `SearchRouter` type which can be used to create a tRPC client.

 ## Running the API Service

+**A pre-existing ElasticSearch instance must be configured and accessible.** The simplest way to create an instance is through docker.

 Currently, the recommended way of running the API service is through Docker.

+The API service listens for queries on port 3000.

 #### Using Docker